 We seek images that speak to the soulful eccentricities of snowboarding, shots rich in context, character and feeling.
 Creative shots that the other publications wouldn’t run.
 We welcome experimentation. frequency TSJ is a creative vehicle.

 2.All digital submissions MUST have all meta data fully embedded, including photographer name and address, contact info, athlete name, and location.
 If you do not include this, we will not accept your images.

-2. Digital submissions can include .jpg previews no larger than 1000 pixels on the long end and can be submitted through a web-based service such as yousendit.
+2. Digital submissions can include .jpg previews no larger than 1500 pixels on the long end and can be submitted through a web-based service such as yousendit or wetransfer.
 Please contact submissions - at - frqncy.com if you have questions.
 Be sure to name your folder with your name and date.

 5. We will gladly accept positive film (slides), as well as B/W prints and cross-processed media.
 However we will only accept originals, and we will not accept any Inkjet prints.

 ALL PHYSICAL SUBMISSIONS (Film, Prints, etc.) MUST BE FULLY LABELED AND CAPTIONED.

 Send questions to submit - at - frqncy.com.